For FAQs and current status of services and policies see UW Libraries Operations Updates

 This guide provides links to readings (books, articles, blogposts) that discuss various aspects of digital history as well as links to specific tools, syllabi (how is topic & tools for digital history being taught), and other material.

-The following are a selection of books (electronic and print), articles and blogposts that provide overviews to the major issues related to digital history & digital humanities.
+The following are a selection of eBooks, articles and blogposts that provide overviews to the major issues related to digital history & digital humanities.
 Generally digital history is considered a part of the larger field of digital humanities.